naninovel/docs/docs/api/index.md

 ## style

 #### Summary
-Applies text style to the active printer.
+Applies [text styles](/guide/text-printers.md#text-styles) to an active printer.

 #### Remarks
-You can still use rich text formatting tags directly, but they will be printed  alongside normal text, which is not desirable in most cases.
+You can still use rich text formatting tags directly, but they could be printed  alongside the normal text (eg, when appending messages), which may not be desirable.

 #### Parameters